 It is often the case with situations involving excessive and unnecessary medical billing that federal regulators intervene to investigate and penalize nursing homes and assisted living facilities.
 While regulatory and enforcement actions are critical to ensuring nursing facilities abide by the law and that care in nursing homes meet acceptable standards, they do not provide victims who have been harmed by negligent, unlawful, and / or abusive conduct with any viable source of compensation.
 To pursue financial recoveries for damages, residents and their families will need to take action on their own in the civil justice system.

-To discuss a potential nursing home case with a lawyer from Shrager & Sachs, contact us.
+To discuss a potential nursing home case with a lawyer from Shrager, Sachs, & Blanco, contact us.
 Our firm provides free and confidential consultations and serves clients throughout Pennsylvania.